bitsofcotton/p0/README.md

 -&gt; Knuth tower symbol seems to make some symmetric result on some of imaginary axises.
 This causes only the symmetric series on some of taylor series on H (with original series as j axis plotted).
 So this causes as the almost same prediction result via quarternion discrete fourier transform on syntax meaning, and they causes only the frequency-phase phase shifted results on the transformation.
 So we can define the differential on them on 2 of axises, but they seems to non information-rich one.
 And on information-rich meaning, we can apply this p0 to frequency series on complex space, they shall be equivalent to the one.

 # Tips
 With referring wikipedia article: https://ja.wikipedia.org/wiki/%E5%AE%9F%E9%96%89%E4%BD%93 (2022/03/19), every weakly o-minimal structure is real closed field causes dim A = 1, 2, 4, 8 (https://ja.wikipedia.org/wiki/%E5%A4%9A%E5%85%83%E4%BD%93 (2022/03/19)), so if we can define {f(x) \| x in R} as semi-ordered one, octanion is enough dimension to calculate.
-If f has a zero divisor other than zero, the prediction fails in this. p0e resolves this but they are up to 6-markov.
+If f has a zero divisor other than zero, the prediction fails in this.

+# Tips
+We calculate next step in sedenion, so with this, we can treat 2 dimension of semi-order as pseudo (x, status)-pair on input.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing